Z-ANESaber/VR-OBS-Guide-and-Settings/README.md

 <br>

 > [!NOTE]
 > Due to YouTube's compression the actual video quality and sharpness may vary.
+But it should give you a basic idea of the quality

 <br>
 <br>